splace/os/xattribs/README.md

 uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying whilst retaining persistence, without using a folder.)

+persist options to an executable directly.  (see examples)

 attach expensive to parse file info.

 backup a files original name before performing complex batch renaming.

-persist options to an executable directly.

 docs:

 [![GoDoc](https://godoc.org/github.com/splace/os/xattribs?status.svg)](https://godoc.org/github.com/splace/os/xattribs)  xattribs